BinalMehta/Binal-Mehta/README.md

 # Hii there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 Glad to see you here!
 This is my Github Profile.
-I inspire ideas and implement here.
+I inspire ideas and code here.

 This is Binal Mehta!
 A curiosity-driven [Developer](https://binal-mehta-portfolio-web.netlify.app/).
-Passionate about creating new products.
+Passionate about creating new things.

-* 🧑‍🤝‍🧑The things that I love working on: Machine learning, Python, Javascript, HTML5 & CSS3, Community Building, Product Management.
+* 🧑‍🤝‍🧑 Things that I love working on: Javascript, HTML5 & CSS3, Machine learning, Python, Community Building, Product Management.

-* 🤝I am looking for opportunities in the domain for Machine Learning, Web Development and Product Management.
+* 🤝I am looking for opportunities in the domain for  Web Development, Machine Learning and Product Management.

-* 🗺️ I am currently exploring Deep Learning, React and NodeJS.
+* 🗺️ I am currently exploring React, NodeJS and Deep Learning.

 * 💬 I love writing and discussing about Machine Learning, Front-end web development and writing blog posts about it.